 There is so much in the saga that is depressing and injurious for our democracy, our civil society.
 The Gina Miller shenanigans, liberals and the Left cheering on high court judges and their new found comrades in the House of Lords, the perpetual exploitation of Jo Cox’s murder, the routine vitriol heaped on working class Leave voters by politicians who are handsomely paid to represent them.
 But arguably the worst of it is this: the voice of chattering class Remain voters proclaiming that there are more important things than democracy.
 This increasingly outspoken and growing authoritarianism is a new phenomenon, or perhaps an Edwardian one reborn, and one that emerged prior to the referendum under the managerialism of the Blair years.
 Politics is no longer a matter of belief or opinion, it is about being right or wrong and the technocracy always knows best.

 The more important things can be broadly divided into ‘the economy’ and increasingly ‘racism’ or more precisely, the necessity of avoiding any accusation of racism at all costs.
 That George Osborne’s economic forecasts for the aftermath of a Leave majority have proven to be nonsense, is apparently besides the point, project fear is constantly renewing itself and we are in the words of Sadiq Khan, about to fall off a cliff.
 Again.
 The argument follows that the referendum result is meaningless because the point of voting, the point of the electorate, is to serve economic growth and any decision that doesn’t do that is technically off side.
 Leave voters being less likely to have attended a university is in this argument, both cause and result: economic failures turning their backs on economic opportunity.
 You don’t have to go far on social media or elsewhere to find that people who voted Leave are morally and intellectually inferior to ‘the rest of us,’ and to hear that some of them, particularly older people, should have the right to vote taken off them.
 When I first heard this said on Radio Four, I was shocked.
-Now the Liberal Democrats say it at press conferences, a playwright said it down the phone to me the other day.
+Now the Liberal Democrats say it at press conferences.
 Neither is it unusual to hear members of The Guardian club question whether ‘the uninformed’ should be allowed a say in such important matters, by which they mean removing the vote from the poor.
 The progressive discourse is moving fast, it’s now moved on to who gets to decide who doesn’t vote.
 And all this, in the centenary year of the Representation of the People Act of 1918.

 The other trump card played alongside the first, is that those who oppose unlimited and indefinite mass migration from the EU are motivated only by racism.
 It doesn’t matter what they say about sovereignty, about being a socialist since you were seventeen, you’re a little Englander.
 Indeed the Brexit backing Morning Star itself was described as such, the Stalinist handbook rewritten to be used against its very authors.
 The upshot is, that the denunciation alone invalidates the referendum result because racism now has the position that original sin once did; unless proven otherwise we are all damned by the worst of all offences.
 All white people that is.
 The paranoia around racism and the accusation of it, is corrupting public life and personal lives, as well as trivialising people’s very real experiences of racial discrimination.